wkalt/puppetdb/README.md

 The first command will prompt for the user's password.

-Edit (or copy to another location) the `ext/classifier.ini` configuration file, and add a `database` section with the database name, user, and password.
+Edit (or copy to another location) the `ext/classifier.ini` configuration file and add a `database` section with the database name, user, and password.
 For the example above, assuming `classifier` was entered for the user's password, this section should look like:

 ```ini